What Can the Poor Do about Dental Care?

 From time to time, a free health clinic may visit your area.
 In April 2012, the Tennessee-based Remote Area Medical Volunteer Corps came to Cal Expo in Sacramento, California.
 Another free dental clinic took place at Cal Expo in late August 2012.
 The free dental care offered included cleanings, fillings and extractions.
 These organizations seem to come around about once a year, so for those interested, be prepared to line up very early in the morning!

 The California Dental Association (CDA) held another free dental clinic at Cal Expo in March 2015.
 An estimated 2,000 patients received free dental care, provided by 1,700 volunteers.

 The CDA provided more free dental care to the indigent the weekend of 10/28/16 thru 10/30/16.
 CDA also provided free dental care in Stockton, California the weekend of 10/15/16 and 10/16/16.

 Dental Colleges or Universities

 Dental colleges or universities frequently offer some services to the poor, but only cleanings, checkups and X-rays may be offered.
 For restorative work such as root canals and crowns, you’ve have to check with the dental colleges in large universities.
 By all means, look into this possibility, as it could save you thousands of dollars.

 If you live in California and qualify for Medi-Cal, you have good news.
 California’s budget for 2014 includes millions of dollars for dental care for the poor, essentially replacing money that was axed from the budget back in 2009.
-So, when this money becomes available, stand in line and get everything done you possibly can!
+So, when this money becomes available, stand in line and get everything done ASAP!